ilkkamtk/WSK/Week7/tailwind.md

 ## What is Tailwind CSS?

 - Tailwind CSS is a utility-first CSS framework for building custom user interfaces.
-  - Utility-firs means that you can use the classes to style your components.
+  - Utility-first means that you can use the classes to style your components.
 You don't need to write CSS yourself.
 - It is not opinionated.
 Tailwind CSS doesn't tell you how your site should look like.
 You can use it to build your own design.
 - However, it is not a UI kit.
 It doesn't provide you with ready-made components.
 You can use it to build your own